roobre/refractor/README.md

 # 🪞 Refractor

 Refractor is linux mirror load-balancer, which parallelizes requests between an extremely dynamic pool of mirrors.
-Mirrors in the pool are constantly monitored for throughput, and slowest mirrors are continuously rotated out of the pool and replaced by new ones.
+Mirrors in the pool are constantly monitored for throughput, and slowest mirrors are continuously rotated out of the pool and replaced by new ones obtained at random.

 ## Working principle

 The core of Refractor is a pool of workers, to which HTTP requests are routed.
 A worker draws a random mirror from a list, and proxies the response to the user.

 Refractor aims to work in a stateless, self-balancing way.
-It tries to achieve it by picking up mirrors from a large list (referred as a provider), and routing requests to them while measuring how those perform.
-If a mirror is among the bottom N performers, it gets rotated out.
-Mirrors that fail to complete requests in a given time are also immediately rotated, while mirrors that perform above a given threshold are never rotated out even if the rest perform better.
+It tries to achieve this by picking up mirrors from a large list (referred as a Provider), and routing requests to them while measuring how the mirrors perform.
+If a mirror is among the bottom N performers, it gets rotated out of the pool.
+Mirrors that fail to complete requests in a given time are also immediately rotated out, while mirrors that perform above a given threshold are never rotated out even if they are among the bottom performers.
 After a certain amount of requests, this should stabilize in a pool of fast mirrors.

 In an attempt to maximize downlink and speed up the rotation of slow mirrors, requests are split up in several chunks of a configurable size, typically a few megabytes, that are themselves routed to different mirrors.
-If a mirror returns an error for a chunk, or fails to download the chunk in time, the mirror that failed is immediately rotated out and the piece is re-queued.
+Chunks are buffered in memory and served to clients in a pipelined fashion.
+If a mirror returns an error for a chunk, or fails to download the chunk in time, the mirror that failed is immediately rotated out and the chunk is re-queued to another mirror.

 Mirror throughput is measured using a rolling average, so if a mirror performed well in the past but doesn't anymore, for example because it is currently dealing with a large amount of traffic, it gets rotated out.